dickdral/apex-report2columns/README.md

 Oracle Apex plugin for distributing a report over more than one column.

 ## Install
-- Import plugin file "region_type_plugin_de_danielh_apexsignature.sql" from source directory into your application
+- Import plugin file "dynamic_action_plugin_nl_detora_apex_report2columns.sql" from source directory into your application
--

 ## Plugin Settings
 The plugin settings are customizable and you can change:
 - **Number of Columns** - The number of columns over which the report should be distributed
 - **Direction** - Direction in which the elements are ordered:

 Vertical ( default )
 1    4
 2    5
 3    6

 Horizontal
 1    2
 3    4